teaching-data-science/intro2ml/chapters/chapter10.md

   </h2>
   <p class="de526628">
-  <a class="_46224d00 _7e2d93b5" href="/chapter10-03-advriskmin-l2"> In this section, we revisit the L2 loss and discuss the risk minimizer and the optimal constant model.</a>
+  <a class="_46224d00 _7e2d93b5" href="/chapter10-03-advriskmin-l2"> In this section, we revisit the L2 loss and derive risk minimizer and optimal constant model.</a>
   </p>
 </section>